opendilab/DI-engine-docs/source/hands_on/coma.rst

 Overview
 ---------
-COMA (Foerster et al. 2018), counterfactual multi-agent policy gradients, is a multi-agent actor critic based approach to learn a fully centralized state action function and use it to guide the optimization of decentralized policies.
+COMA (Foerster et al. 2018), `counterfactual multi-agent policy gradients <https://arxiv.org/abs/1705.08926>`_, is a multi-agent actor critic based approach to learn a fully centralized state action function and use it to guide the optimization of decentralized policies.
 COMA uses a centralized critic to train decentralized actors for individual agents, estimating a counterfactual advantage function for each agent in order to address multi-agent credit assignment.
 A counterfactual baseline is used in COMA to marginalizes out a single agent’s action, while keeping the other agents’ actions fixed, and the centralized critic representation allows the counterfactual baseline to be computed efficiently.

 Quick Facts
 -------------